 Pretending that the "tools" argument is not just a distraction for the real problem (repeat violent criminals on our streets), there are a few ways to measure firepower: magazine capacity, cartridge strength, and rate fire

-Hunting Rifles and assault rifles use the same ammo, and most have the same rate of fire (and often capacity).
+Hunting Rifles and assault weapons use the same ammo, and most have the same rate of fire (and often capacity).
 The most popular rifle is called the AR-15 (short for Armalite, the company that first made it, not Assault Rifle) and it shoots one of the smallest of the centerfire Rifle Rounds available.
 That makes it cheaper to shoot, easier to carry around, and have less range than many hunting rifles (still good for a couple hundred yards).
 I included a meme which illustrates the point.
 But the "firepower" argument is either made by those who don't know what they're talking about, or is an appeal to those who know less.